-NF2 BioSolutions needs your help to open the first open-access NF2 Tissues/Cells bank.
-Its cost is around $50,000 per year to manage it (receive/store/analyze/share with labs researchers).
+NF2 BioSolutions needs your help to grow the first open-access NF2 Tissues/Cells bank.
+Its cost is around $50,000 per year to manage it (receive/store/analyze/share with labs and researcher).
 Please donate.

-Date TBD 2020 in Boston, NF2 BioSolutions is uniting 44 researchers/clinicians to kick off the NF2 Tissues/Cells bank.
+NF2 BioSolutions is uniting researchers/clinicians to kick off the NF2 Tissues/Cells bank.
 We are getting NF2 surgeons (that remove tumors) and research labs (that need tumors) to signup and benefit from a large number of NF2 tissues/cells.

 How it works?